DaveMielke/NBP/b2g/doc/UserInterface/Overview/keys.rst

 * a cursor routing key
 * a volume key

-also signals the completion of the current combination.
+also signals the completion of the current key combination.
-This means that you don't then press Space to indicate that you're done.
+In this case, you don't press Space to indicate that you're done.
+That key, as well as all of the other keys that are also pressed at the same time, are included within the current combination.

-It also means that a combination involving more than one of these other keys can't be used when in One Hand Mode.
+While this feature allows for natural and efficient screen navigation, it also means that a combination involving more than one of these other keys can't be used when in One Hand Mode.
 Additional alternate combinations have been defined, therefore, in order to mitigate this restriction.
 They are:

 .. include:: keys-onehand.rst

+If you don't press any keys for a while after having started a combination then that combination is automatically cancelled and you need to start over.
+The amount of time before a combination is cancelled can be customized via the Pressed Timeout setting (which defaults to 15 seconds).